bmrb-io/BMRB-API/README.md

 Returns a list of BMRB entry IDs which contain the specified `tag_value` for the value of at least one instance of tag `tag_name`.
 The search is done case-insensitively.
-You may optionally specify a database if you want to query the metabolomics database rather than the macromolecule one.
+You may optionally specify a database if you want to query the metabolomics or chemcomp database rather than the macromolecule one.

 Example: [All entries which used solid-state NMR](http://webapi.bmrb.wisc.edu/v2/search/get_id_by_tag_value/Entry.Experimental_method_subtype/solid-state)